 The winner was ‘Idahoan Original’ @ $.17 per dry oz.; their tasters said Idahoan was “silky smooth and has a fresh potato taste”.

 ‘Betty Crocker Yukon Gold’ @ $.19 per dry oz.; had a good butter flavor but the texture was runny.

 ‘Hungry Jack Redskins & Yukon Gold’ @ $.16 per dry oz.; was smooth but without much potato flavor.

 For those who are looking at #10 cans of instant potatoes I have used Provident Pantry Instant Potato Flakes @ $.20 per dry oz. in my search for the best tasting storable instant potatoes.
 They are good but not quite as good tasting as the Idahoan brand.
-The up side for prepper’s who have no equipment to Mylar bag bulk dry foods then using the #10 cans you just put it on the shelf and you’re all set.
+The up side for prepper’s who have no equipment to Mylar bag bulk dry foods then purchasing the #10 cans of instant potatoes all you have to do is just put it on the shelf and you’re all set.